neos-modding-group/neos-modding-group.github.io/mods.md

 Adds a button to SkinnedMeshRenderers that sets up its bones to your avatars armature.
 Even if there are new bones.

-The latest version is [1.0](https://github.com/CatSharkShin/ReArmature/releases/tag/1.0)
+The latest version is [1.1](https://github.com/CatSharkShin/ReArmature/releases/tag/1.1):
+It now duplicates bonegroups instead of just reparenting them to the new armature.
+Also now force strips empty bones before attaching.

 <!--me.badhaloninja.ReloadInspectorButton-->
 ### [ReloadInspectorButton](https://github.com/badhaloninja/ReloadInspectorButton) by [badhaloninja](https://github.com/badhaloninja)